TetrusAO/Wixoss-TCG-Cockatrice-Plugin/README.md

 3. Move back a folder from the customsets folder.
 You should then see the customsets folder itself along with a number of other folders, including ones named pics and themes.

-4. Move the customsets, pics, and themes folders from this download into that Cockatrice folder.
+4. Move the **customsets folder only** from this download into that Cockatrice folder.
 If it asks you if you want to merge the contents, say yes.

 5. Restart the Cockatrice program.
 Once the program reloads, it should notify you of new sets being added to it and will ask if you want to enable those sets.
 Say yes.